influxdata/go-syslog/README.md

 - a RFC5424-compliant parser
 - a RFC5424-compliant builder
-- a parser which works on streams for syslog with [octet-counting](https://tools.ietf.org/html/rfc5425#section-4.3) framing technique
+- a parser which works on streams for syslog with [octet counting](https://tools.ietf.org/html/rfc5425#section-4.3) framing technique
 - a parser which works on streams for syslog with [non-transparent](https://tools.ietf.org/html/rfc6587#section-3.4.2) framing technique

 This library provides the pieces to parse syslog messages transported following various RFCs.